Brentwood High School (New York): Green Machine Marching Band

-The marching band of Brentwood High School, the Green Machine, is one of the most storied and winningest marching bands in the history of New York State, and the very most on Long Island.
-It has become a major part of the community, and in the words of Angela Mercado (president of the Green Machine's parents association as of 2017), “It epitomizes everything that is good in Brentwood.”

-In October of 2006, the Green Machine won the New York State Field Band Conference State Championships in their division at what was then the Carrier Dome at Syracuse University, known today at the JMA Wireless Dome.
+In October 2006, the Green Machine won the New York State Field Band Conference State Championships in their division at what was then the Carrier Dome at Syracuse University, known today at the JMA Wireless Dome.
 They also made an appearance at the New York State Assembly the following March, brought by Central Islip democrat Phillip Ramos.
 They also won the event in 2007 and 2010.

 On December 5, 2009, the Green Machine Marching Band represented Brentwood in C.W.
 Post's production of "Babes in Toyland" at the Tilles Center in Brookville, New York.

 On October 28, 2012, they took second place at the Syracuse Carrier Dome in the division Large School II with a score of 89.05, performing its program "Conflict Without Resolution".
 It was beaten by Baldwinsville, with a score of 89.15.

 On October 27, 2013, the Green Machine performed its first show in the National Class, being the only high school on Long Island to be included in the division.
 They entered the division following great success previously, including their three state championships.
 It performed its show "The Blue Hour" and came in 5th place out of 8 with a score of 90.85, a personal best for the band.

 On November 1 of 2015, the Green Machine set a personal best with its program "The Glory of Rome" at the Syracuse Carrier dome in the National Class and came in 5th place out of 7, with a score of 92.55, the current record for the National Class Long Island band.

 In 2017, the Green Machine wore Sachem colors out of respect for a Sachem East football player who passed due to injuries sustained a summer workout, and in response to Sachem wearing Brentwood colors.

 Brentwood also hosted a Marching Band invitational in 2025, known as the Brentwood Invitational.
 It featured Walt Whitman High School marching band opening at 11:00 AM and Brentwood closing it out, starting at 1:23 PM.